Stuck at Home? Try These 8 Inspiring and Interactive Virtual Museum Tours

 This museum is devoted to the culture of all indigenous peoples in the Americas and opened in 2004.
 Located in Washington, D.C., the National Museum of the American Indian (NMAI) is part of the Smithsonian Institute.
 It was designed in collaboration with American Indian tribes and communities, as reflected in its landscaping and architecture.

-While the museum is currently closed to the public, there are still plenty of virtual ways to explore its expansive catalog of exhibitions.
+There are plenty of virtual ways to explore the museum’s expansive catalog of exhibitions.
 In particular, the Native Knowledge 360° education initiative offers content on pertinent topics such as Women’s History Month, sustainable native foods, and American Indian responses to environmental changes.

 Metropolitan Museum of Art NYC